-Why Having an Ecosystem of Tools Is Critical to Making ACP Work
+Why Having an Ecosystem of Tools Is Critical to Making ACP Work in 2022

 When we started ADVault back in 2007, we were determined to create a company that would give patients a voice and allow them to establish a plan for their own healthcare even when they suffered a medical emergency and couldn’t communicate with caregivers or medical personnel.
 We quickly learned there were three major problems around advance care planning (ACP).